modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-3.md

 Previous dicotomy in the conceptualization of spaces as dictatorial or democratic has been translated in Section 1.2 into the classification scheme for elementary particles that separates fermions from bosons.
 In Physics we also have other couples of interrelated concepts such as matter - energy, order - disorder, space - time, particles - waves, individuality - collectivity, objective - subjective, deterministic - probabilistic, antagonistic - complementary, particular - universal…

 In this section we deal with the procedure named *Context learning for conceptualizing cognitive spaces*.
-The word context, *contexto* in Spanish, comes from Latín *contextus*, derived from the verb *téxere*, to knitt- tejer.
-Playing with the words con-text is what comes with the text.
+The word context,( *contexto* in Spanish), comes from Latin *contextus*, derived from the verb *téxere*, to knitt (*tejer* in Spanish).
+Playing with the words *con-texto* is what comes with the text.
 In connection to writings, and not to textiles, it means the conducting threads that communicate sense and meaning in written texts.
 It refers to material, human, and social conditions framing the generation of products or services.

 ### Components of context learning.